LIVE WEBINAR: Wednesday, June 14, 2023, 5:00 PM – 6:00 PM Eastern Time

 Upon completion of this activity, participants should be able to

-Educate patients with metastatic colorectal cancer (mCRC) regarding the impact of biomarker profile, tumor location, prior systemic therapy, symptomatology and personal goals of treatment on the selection and sequencing of therapy.
+• Educate patients with metastatic colorectal cancer (mCRC) on the importance of biomarker profile, tumor location, prior systemic therapy, symptomatology and personal goals of treatment in the selection and sequencing of therapy.

-Assess the relevance of HER2 status, PD-L1 combined positive score, clinical factors and patient preferences in order to develop strategies to counsel individuals with locally advanced or metastatic gastric/gastroesophageal junction cancer regarding personalized treatment recommendations.
+• Assess the relevance of HER2 status, PD-L1 combined positive score, clinical factors and personal preferences in order to develop strategies for counseling patients with locally advanced or metastatic gastric or gastroesophageal junction (GEJ) cancer about personalized treatment recommendations.

-Recall available and emerging data with investigational agents and strategies currently in clinical testing for colorectal and gastroesophageal cancers, and, where applicable, refer eligible patients for trial participation.
+• Recall available and emerging data with investigational agents and strategies currently in clinical testing for colorectal and gastroesophageal cancers, and appropriately refer eligible patients for trial participation.

 Accreditation Statement